 sacrifice of the New Age that goes wrong.
 The sacrifice survives,

-bloodied and scarred, the New Age goes down to ruin.
+bloodied and scarred, while the New Age goes down to ruin.

-Once again we are the sacrifice to be slaughtered on the altar of the
+Once again we are the sacrifice to be slaughtered on the altar of peace with the Muslim world, of an age of global

-government for which only a few million people need to die.
+government and the brotherhood of man for which only a few million people need to die.
 The knife is

 sharpened, the Grand Vizier and his aides smile, and the time is almost